nekitdev/gd.py/docs/console.rst

     $ python -m gd console

-.. warning:: Make sure you have ``aioconsole`` package installed.
+.. warning:: Make sure you have ``IPython`` package installed.
 There are some ways to install it below.

     .. code-block:: sh

-        $ python -m pip install -U ipython
+        $ python -m pip install -U IPython

         # OR